 In BETonMACE, a total of 274 primary endpoints occurred, 125 (10.9%) in the apabetalone group and 149 (12.4%) in the placebo group.
 The reduction in the primary endpoint of CV death or non-fatal MI or stroke by apabetalone did not reach statistical significance (hazard ratio 0.82, 95% confidence interval [CI] 0.65-1.04, p=0.11).
 The prespecified sensitivity analysis excluding the 21 deaths adjudicated as undetermined narrowly missed statistical significance with 113 primary endpoints in the apabetalone group (9.3%) and 140 in the placebo group (11.6%) (hazard ratio 0.79, 95% CI 0.62-1.01, p=0.06).
 These types of sensitivity analyses are included for regulatory agencies because the cause of death cannot always be conclusively adjudicated for reasons including unavailable documentation and the patient's family consent.
 Apabetalone was well tolerated with similar rates of adverse events and serious adverse events compared to placebo.
+Full results of the BETonMACE study have been published in the Journal of the American Medical Association1.

 Consistent trending MACE improvements were observed for all the secondary endpoints including in CV death, non-fatal MI, and hospitalization for congestive heart failure ("CHF") except for stroke which demonstrated neutral efficacy.
 These trends are clinically relevant for these MACE endpoint components with a hazard ratio range of 0.79-0.81 for CV death and MI, the combination of the two and recurrent events.
 The results for time to first hospitalization for CHF illustrated a statistically significant hazard ratio of 0.59 (95% CI 0.38-0.94, p=0.03).
 This hazard ratio widened to 0.47 (95% CI 0.23-0.83) when recurrent adjudicated events of hospitalization for CHF were considered.
+Full results of the prespecified hospitalization for congestive heart failure analysis have been published in the Cardiovascular Diabetology journal2.
 Analysis of an alternative primary endpoint defined as the composite or CV death, non-fatal MI or hospitalization for CHF illustrated a significant hazard ratio of 0.76 (95% CI 0.60-0.95, p=0.02).
 This finding will be considered for future study design.